Dragonfly 360 Blog

-If you are considering undergoing food sensitivity testing, there are a few important things you should know before deciding whether to test and how to get the full benefit of testing.
+Considering a food sensitivity test?
+Here are a few important things you should know before deciding whether to test and obtaining the full benefit of testing.

 Intestinal permeability, or leaky gut, is the main cause of the development of food sensitivities.
-Leaky gut can also cause acid reflux.
-Undigested food passes through the wall of the small intestine, and the body’s immune system perceives this as a foreign substance and starts to make antibodies.
+Impaired digestive function and acid reflux allows undigested food to enter the digestive tract creating an environment for intestinal permeability.
+This undigested food can then pass through the wall of the small intestine.
+Outside of the intestines, the body’s immune system perceives this food as a foreign substance and starts to make antibodies against it stimulating an immune response.
 Once the immune response is active, each time you eat the food, inflammation will occur in the gut and can lead to an imbalance in the microbiome.

-Most of the time, I will work with a patient on fixing the gut issues and then the food sensitivities will resolve.
-If gut function is restored and the patient is still reacting to foods, then we can test further.
-Many times the patient will be better able to determine which foods are causing reactions when the digestive system is functioning better.
+By optimizing digestion the food sensitivities may resolve.
+Typically a patient will be better able to determine which foods are causing reactions when the digestive system is functioning better.
 It is very hard to determine what foods may be setting you off when the stomach is upset all the time.
-In addition, these responses can be delayed up to 48 hours after ingesting the food, making it hard to identify the culprit.
+However, the upside to testing food sensitivities is by removing them can alleviate symptoms and lower inflammation as we work on the leaky gut.
+These responses can be delayed up to 48-72 hours after ingesting the food, making it hard to identify the culprit.

 Different from a food sensitivity, a food allergy would be an immune response to immunoglobulin E (IgE) and is typically an immediate response.
-If I feel a patient is having an immediate response to a food, I send them for testing while still avoiding the food.
+It is important to also rule these out if you are having an immediate response to a food.

-If the lab test is not using raw organic antigen at the protein level it may affect the variability of the test.
+Ensure the lab test is using the raw organic antigen at the protein level for the foods.
+If it is not it may affect the variability of the test.
 This is more expensive for labs to utilize for their proteins, but it is important to find out ahead of time.

 After Food Sensitivity Testing